AhmedSabanovic/Flight-Delay-Explorer/README.md

 http://localhost:8000/src/index.html

 ## Controls
-Click + to zoom in
+Zoom In (+): Click to zoom into the map.
-Click - to zoom out
+Zoom Out (−): Click to zoom out of the map.
-Click Reset to return to default view
+Reset (⟲): Click to return to the default map view.
-Click and drag to pan across the map
+Pan: Click and drag the map to navigate different regions.
+Filter Panel: Adjust filters to customize the displayed data based on year, delay percentage, and number of connections.
+Hover Tooltips: Hover over airport markers to view detailed information.